What is EdScape?

 How can I download the information?

 The data supporting each of the EdScape dashboards are available as downloadable files.
-At the bottom of each page is a "download" link that allows the user to save the file as a Excel file.

 How do I know if EdScape has been updated with new information?

 Readers should refer to the Release Notes page to learn what information is new or has been updated